JohnathanADrews/HularionExperience/docs/2 - Create a Button/readme.md

 <hx h-publisher="Click" />
 ```

-Second, let't send messages to the click publisher when Button is clicked.
+Second, let's send messages to the click publisher when Button is clicked.
 ```
 var t = this;
 t.hularion.principal.addEventListener("click", ()=>{